mich97/web-design-1920/README.md

 ![thumbnail](./course/thumbnail.png)

 ## Description
-The Booking Buddy is an application specifically made for Marijn Meijles with the help of the [Exclusive Design Principles](https://exclusive-design.vasilis.nl/) written by Vasilis van Gemert
+The Booking Buddy is an application specifically made for Marijn Meijles with the help of the [Exclusive Design Principles](https://exclusive-design.vasilis.nl/) written by Vasilis van Gemert.
+The Booking Buddy is made to have an accessible datepicker.

 [Live Demo](https://mich97.github.io/web-design-1920/)